bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 You also need to tell the printer what to do!
 Unlike a macro scale printer, you can't just hook up some wires to a stepper motor or turn a crank on a mill.
 Instead the current toolkit is limited to some combination of light, chemical gradients, and 'preprogrammed' cascading reactions.

 A meta-challenge is that there isn't a clear 'best system' for achieving positional chemistry.
 I've been using a DNA-based 3D printer as an example but maybe the printer should be built out of proteins, DNA-cast metal, or implosion fabricated materials.
 Or the 3D-printer approach might be the incorrect first step.
-An entirely different, but potentially exciting approach is to embed molecular motors and switches in a metal-oxide framework scaffolding with the whole system acting as a tiny 'assembly line' with each step adding or changing the ultimate product.
+An entirely different, but potentially exciting approach is to embed molecular motors and switches in a metal-organic framework scaffolding with the whole system acting as a tiny 'assembly line' with each step adding or changing the ultimate product.
 Each approach has its own specialists and advocates.
 Maybe the most effective approach involves some of all of them.
 It's a complex systems-engineering question that doesn't yet allow you to abstract things into black boxes in the way that systems engineers like to operate.

 Arguably, the biggest meta-challenge is the human one.
 Everything that I've mentioned so far is primarily in the domain of people who are part of academic chemistry or biology departments.
 Novelty and papers are strong incentive for them.
 The answer to the question "this work is excellent --- how do you think it could be integrated into a bigger system?" is often "No clue.
 Not my department."
 As we've discussed, novelty and papers are not bad but they can be at odds with engineering design.
 In addition to being fragmented across different academic disciplines, this entire area is heavily stained with what I would call 'hype-fallout.'
 During the 90's people became very excited about the possibilities of 'nanotechnology.'
 As a result, the government started pouring money into the area in part by pulling funding from other areas.
 This funding shift pushed anybody who was doing anything remotely related to processes that occurred on the scale of \~1nm to relabel their work as nanotechnology, diluting the term, and blunting progress towards 'atomically precise manufacturing' --- another radioactive term.
 Combine discipline dilution with overpromises and a healthy dose of crankery and the modern hesitance to take the positional chemistry as an engineering problem seriously is entirely reasonable.